 Now your candle is ready to be burned and enjoyed!

-For best performance, the first time you turn on the candle burn it for 2 hours.
+For best burn performance, light your candle for at least 2 hours the first time.
 After that first time you can burn it for as little or as long as you’d like.

 There is no such thing as Vanilla Essential Oil, other than that, good article.